 Reference Flight Path Angle (FPA) Line and flight path vector

 The HUD draws a line from the airplane to the ground at whatever angle you command.
 This angle comes from the airplane to the ground.
 The line it draws on the ground shows where your airplane will end up if you follow that angle.

 Understanding that the line comes from the aircraft and not the ground is vital to using the line to your advantage.
-In each of the three examples, the flight path vector is right on the touchdown zone of the runway.
+In each of the three following examples, the flight path vector is right on the touchdown zone of the runway.
 So the airplane is headed to the correct spot but the angle is different.

 If the line is short of the runway, you need to “walk the line up” by reducing your angle of descent.
 In the drawing you have raised your pitch to the touchdown zone but your flight path angle is still short of the runway.
 This means you will indeed land in the touchdown zone, but at too shallow an angle.
 You should further reduce your angle to "return to glide path."

 If the line is beyond the touchdown zone of the runway, you need to “walk the line back” by increasing your angle of descent.
 In the drawing you have decreased your pitch so that the flight path vector is on the touchdown zone.
 This means you will land in the touchdown zone, but at too steep an angle.
 If time permits and you are above Stabilized Approach height, you should further increase your descent angle to "return to glide path."